Smoke Grenades for Airsoft & Military Simulation: Tactical Guide

 Blue Alternate friendly team color, water/beach sector marking

-Purple Command and control position, admin/neutral zone
+Purple Command-and-control position, admin/neutral zone

 Orange Civilian/neutral marker, high-visibility boundary